Infantile Spasms

 Key points

-1. Infantile spasms (IS) are a type of seizure, and are the most common severe epilepsy in infants
+1. Infantile Spasms (IS), also known as epileptic spasms, is a type of seizure and often relates to one of the most common severe epilepsy syndromes in infants

 2. IS are typically sudden, brief, bilateral and symmetric contraction of the muscles of the neck, trunk and extremities, occurring in clusters